GrassHopper1977/Morello_CHERI_Setup/README.md

 ```
 It will reboot several times and will update. you can watch it happening from the MCC (serial 0).

-## Updating CheriBSD
+## Installing CheriBSD
-We follow the basic instructions from [here](https://ctsrd-cheri.github.io/cheribsd-getting-started/getting/index.html) but with a little more detail.
+We follow the basic instructions from [here](https://ctsrd-cheri.github.io/cheribsd-getting-started/getting/index.html) but with my own notes.
+The CheriBSD install instrcutions are much easier to follow than the ARM firmware instructions.
 1. We need to download the memstick image of the latest CheriBSD build from [here](https://www.cheribsd.org/)
 2. IMPORTANT!
 If you haven't yet updated the firmware of the Morello board go back and do that now.
 3. Write the disk image that you've downloaded onto an SD card.
 Ubuntu has a UI for this if you just click the file.
 Otherwise you can do it from the console by executing something like this (change DISK to the name of your USB stick):